DEVELOPMENTALLY-INFORMED THERAPY FOR

 Therapy for Teens and College Students with ADHD

 You know your teen’s ADHD does not define them.
-It’s just one part of them, just one part of their life, and teens with ADHD can be some of the most interesting, creative, and loveable people we know.
+It’s just one part of them, and teens with ADHD can be some of the most interesting, creative, and loveable people we know.

-Still, young people with ADHD may face an additional set of challenges.
-They may need extra support, and they deserve it.
+Still, young people with ADHD may face an additional set of challenges and may need extra support.

-For teens, ADHD isn’t just about staying organized or keeping up with academics.
-Shame, low self-esteem, social rejection, and other painful challenges can result from struggling through life without the practical tools and emotional resources that come with well-managed ADHD.
-Also, research shows that adolescents and adults with ADHD are more like to experience anxiety, depression, and other challenges to their mental health — all of which can get missed in the emotional rollercoaster of adolescence.
+For teens, ADHD isn’t just a tough time staying organized or keeping up with academics.
+Shame, low self-esteem, social rejection, and other painful challenges can result from struggling through life without the practical tools and emotional resources that are part of well-managed ADHD.
+Also, research shows that adolescents and adults with ADHD are more likely to experience anxiety, depression, and other challenges to their mental health — all of which can get missed in the emotional rollercoaster of adolescence.

 Transitions can also be uniquely difficult for teens with ADHD.
-If your child is transitioning to high school or college, they will likely need to update their strategies for the increasing academic demands, as well as update their emotional coping skills and self-compassion for the increasing complexity of this next season of their lives.
+If your child is transitioning to high school or college, they will likely need to update their strategies for the increasing demands, as well as update their emotional coping skills for the complexity of this next season of their lives.

 If your teen or your emerging adult has ADHD and could use some more support, learn more about how I can help or contact me to schedule a conversation.